 - According to Dingo Pictures' official website, they can offer help with animation and have licensing to rights for video-on-demand and DVD distribution.
 Just think about this for a moment.

 - It's no secret that Dingo Pictures makes their films on a really tight budget.
-What made this funny is whenever they try to animate more complex scenes with their limitations, they pulled a lot of shortcuts which made those moments unintentionally hilarious.
-Some of these examples include characters skipping over rocks, falling down a pit, or riding on a magic carpet.
+What makes this funny is whenever they try to animate more complex scenes with their limitations, they pull a lot of shortcuts which make those moments unintentionally hilarious.

 - At many points in the movies you can see how characters and objects are cut off at the sides of the monitor.
 Also, often you can see parts of another background behind the actual background.

-- Often, the narrator tells things that don't happen onscreen.
+- Often, the narrator talks about things that don't happen onscreen.
 Maybe they did that so that they could avoid the animation.

-- You would also notice that in the dubs, the spoken lines don't sync up with the animation at all.
+- In the dubs, the spoken lines don't sync up with the animation at all.
 Why is that?
 It's because they're recording their lines as they're watching the film live.
-This is hinted in some films where the voice actors either stutter or interrupted each other.
+This is hinted in some films where the voice actors either stutter or interrupt each other.
 Funnily enough, this doesn't happen in the original German version.

-- Also, in various films that were dubbed into English, there are some adult male characters that was obviously voiced by a woman.
+- In various films that were dubbed into English, there are some adult male characters that are obviously voiced by a woman.
 It's not like the voice actor did it so well you couldn't tell, you can easily pick up that it's a woman who voiced her lines in a deeper pitch.

 - The opening song: